 10. Intellectual Property & Feedback

 Except for the limited rights expressly granted here, Expanly and its licensors retain all rights, title, and interest in and to the Service, including all related intellectual property rights.
 This includes any and all generalized improvements, new features or functionalities, models, algorithms, or other developments in the Service derived from or developed as a result of processing Customer Content or Usage Data, provided that such developments do not identify the Customer or any individual, nor incorporate Customer Confidential Information in its identifiable form.
 Customer retains all rights in its Customer Content as specified in Section 5.1.
-If Customer provides suggestions or feedback, Expanly may use them without restriction or obligation.
+If Customer provides suggestions or feedback, such feedback shall become Expanly’s property and Expanly may use them without restriction or obligation.

 11. Warranties & Disclaimers

 11.1 Performance warranty.
-Expanly warrants that the Service will materially conform to the Documentation during the Subscription Term.
-Customer’s sole remedy for breach of this warranty is for Expanly to use reasonable efforts to correct the non-conformity.
+Expanly warrants that, during the Subscription Term, the Service will materially conform to this Agreement and the applicable Order (subject to any changes made in accordance with Section 7.3).
+Customer’s sole and exclusive remedy for breach of this warranty is for Expanly to use reasonable efforts to correct the non-conformity.

 11.2 Disclaimers.
 Except as expressly provided, the Service is provided “as is” and “as available,” without warranties of any kind, whether express, implied or statutory, including merchantability, fitness for a particular purpose, and non-infringement.
 Expanly does not warrant that the Service will be uninterrupted, error-free, or that results obtained from its use will be accurate or reliable.